Project-WikiGit/WikiGit/README.md

 # WikiGit

-A PoC implementation of Decentralized Autonomous Projects.
+A PoC implementation of Decentralized Autonomous Self-sustaining Projects.

 The smart contracts are at /dev/contracts/